Skip to content

 ::code.epilog

-You can use a single line and multiline comments in ::code blocks:
+You can use single-line and multi-line comments in ::code blocks:

 img